PouyaFarivar/SLITRK2-4_Frequency_Analysis/README.md

 ## Overview

+The notebooks are developed to analyze the difference in frequency behavior between SLITRK2&4, knock-out, and control mice.
+We extract certain frequency behaviors for both mouse types mainly gamma and theta behavior.

 You can use both notebooks to analyze any .edf data files as long as they follow the rules mentioned for each notebook.

 ### Sizure_Data_Analysis Notebook